-Make safety improvements in infrastructure, design, or regulations that reduce crashes.
+Make safety improvements in infrastructure, design, or regulations that reduce crashes without reducing safety for bicycles and pedestrians.

 Update the Neighborhood Traffic Safety Program and to aid in the identification of appropriate contexts and tools for traffic calming.

 Assess the new Bloomington Hospital campus and its influence on access, emergency response, and general trip-generation demands.
 Measure and consider the effects of street modifications on emergency vehicle response time.
 Any negative effects to response time should be carefully weighed against potential safety benefits achieved by the modifications.